 Plasmacytoma

-Plasmacytomas are a cancerous condition classified as abnormal plasma cells that grows within soft tissue or within bones.
-It may present as a solitary massA growth of cells that come together to make a lump, either big or small, and may or may not be cancer. or in multiple areas of the body, and can develop into multiple myeloma if left untreated.
+Plasmacytomas are a cancerous condition classified as abnormal plasma cells that grows within soft tissuea group of cells that work together to perform a function or within bones.
+It may present as a solitary massa growth of cells that come together to make a lump, may or may not be cancer or in multiple areas of the body, and can develop into multiple myeloma if left untreated.
 For more information on plasmacytomas, please refer to the Rare Cancers Australia Plasmacytoma page.

 Treatment

-If a myeloma is detected, it will be staged and graded based on size, metastasisKnown as secondary cancer, it grows/spreads from the original/ primary cancer. (whether the cancer has spread to other parts of the body) and how the cancer cells look under the microscope.
-Staging and grading helps your doctors determine the best treatment for you.
+If a myeloma is detected, it will be staged and graded based on size, metastasiswhen the cancer has spread to other parts of the body, also known as mets, and how the cancer cells look under the microscope.
+Stagingthe process of determining how big the cancer is, where it started and if it has spread to other areas and grading helps your doctors determine the best treatment for you.

 Cancers can be staged using the revised international staging system (R-ISS), which is often divided into three stages based on the levels of beta-2 microglobulin (BM2) (a protein produced by myeloma cells), albumin (liver protein that indicates overall health), lactate dehydrogenase (LDH) (an enzyme released when cell damage occurs) and genetic information (any chromosomal abnormalities that may increase rick of disease progression) in the blood.
 These stages are: